 Back in that time, the ceiling was painted with starry stars while the altar wall had a scene of the birth of Jesus and the life of the Virgin.

-Years later though, Michelangelo was called to change the decoration of the chapel a little.
+Years later, Michelangelo was called to change the decoration of the chapel a little.
 It was then that he painted the ceiling.
-Nine central panels showing stories of the Genesis, from the creation to the fall of man, the Flood and the rebirth of the human race with Noah.
+Nine central panels showing stories of Genesis, from the creation to the fall of man, the Flood, and the rebirth of the human race with Noah.